Quick Answer

 There is no strict clinical line here, so use these labels as a practical diagnosis tool.
 Check whether your pressure is mostly operational (delivery/admin load) or mostly strategic (pricing, positioning, reinvestment decisions).
 Then apply the matching system: tighten control for operational load and use a recurring growth review for strategy decisions.
 Next step: label your recent stress spikes as operational or strategic, then fix the pattern that appears most.

 Treat your safety net as a policy you set and review, not a fixed public number.
-Write three rules: your buffer target [X for your case], your tax set-aside rule [X% or amount for your jurisdiction], and your reinvestment budget [X per month or quarter].
+Write three rules: your buffer target (your personal buffer amount), your tax set-aside rule (the percentage or amount appropriate for your jurisdiction), and your reinvestment budget (the amount you allocate each month or quarter).
 If your buffer is still in progress, keep reinvestment modest but explicit so upskilling does not get skipped.
 Next step: add these three rules to your next review and check them quarterly.

 Admin anxiety rises when no one is accountable except you, and unmanaged admin can lead to missed tax obligations.
 Your control system should make work visible: one source of truth, recurring admin time, and consistent filing habits for key records.
 Keep it simple enough to maintain during busy weeks.
 Next step: schedule one weekly admin block and use it to clear open items and confirm deadlines.